 Level 1 – Circle (Low-Average Learner)- Determine if the problem asks for an estimate or exact answer.
 Numbers included.
 Do not solve.

 Level 2 – Triangle (Average Learner) – Determine if the problem asks for an estimate or exact answer.
 Write the equation needed to solve.
 Do not solve.

 Level 3 – Square (High Learner) – Determine if the problem asks for an estimate or exact answer.
 Write the equation and solve.

 Levels 4 & 5 – Remediate/Accelerate – Star – Determine if the problem asks for an estimate or exact answer.
 No numbers included.
 Two versions included.
 The directions are different for these sets.

 - (Low/Struggling Learner) Use to remediate comprehension without the distraction of numbers.

 - (Advanced/Gifted Learner) Use to extend/acceleration problem solving skills by having students to insert their own numbers to solve.

 I want to make the most of our small group time, so the directions for the circle, triangle, and low star ask that students do not solve the problem.
 That’s right, no computation at all.
 I want us to focus on the meaning of the problem itself.
 For the square and advanced star, students are asked to go ahead with computation.

-The pack is on sale this week only for 50% off!
 I also have sets for students to determine the operation of a given word problem.
 The sets are differentiated the exact same way and ask that students determine the operation needed.
-These sets are also on sale this week only!

 I have plans to make more differentiated word problem sets soon.
 My plans include: